danschultzer/test_server/README.md

 By default all routes are served as plain HTTP.

 HTTPS can be enabled with the `:scheme` option when starting the test server.
-The certificate suite is will automatically be generated.
+The certificate suite is automatically generated.

 ```elixir
 {:ok, instance} = TestServer.start(scheme: :https)